View_02_final-1-1

 Site Access

-Operational Traffic
+Operational Phase

 Once operational the site would be visited for occasional routine maintenance.
 Typically, this would involve a light goods vehicle with one or two site operatives, who would access the site and carry out routine maintenance checks on the installed equipment.
-In the first five years post construction, there would also be regular visits by landscape contractors to monitor and manage completed landscape works like newly planted trees, during the initial establishment phase.
-There would also be occasional visits from our ecologists to monitor and manage new habitat creation.

-Specialist Environmental Surveys
+Specialist Surveys

 We have instructed a range of specialist consultants who have completed surveys and assessments to inform the site design and planning application.